thecr7guy2/dezoomcamp-hw/week3-dw/Readme.md

 ##### How a Data warehouse is different from Data lake

 Datalake unlike a Datawarehouse can store different files.
 It is a repository that is designed mainly to store files in there native format.
 To insert data, there is no predefined schema that is required.
-They are mainly used in scnarios where you the data and the questions being asked in the data are eveolving.
+They are mainly used in scnarios where you the data and the questions being asked in the data are evolving.

 ##### Examples